Self-Guided Walking Tour in Malbork

 6. 6

-Potter's Gate in Malbork, stop 6 on the self-guided walking tour
+Potter's Gate (Brama Garncarska) in Malbork, stop 6 on the self-guided walking tour

 On your way back south toward the station, end the loop at the second of Malbork's surviving medieval city gates.
 Potter's Gate, Brama Garncarska, also called the Elbląg or Holy Spirit gate, is another 14th-century brick gate, heritage-listed since 1962, that once stood beside the medieval Holy Spirit hospital, demolished by French troops in 1807.
 It is free and open around the clock.
 After the overwhelming scale of the castle, this small quiet gate on the western edge of the old town is a deliberately gentle finish, a reminder that a real walled town surrounded that fortress.
 Walk through it the way townspeople did for six hundred years, then continue toward the railway station, which is a few minutes further on.
 That closes the loop: river, two gates, the church, and the giant in the middle.